LoganR333/UNH-IT718/Lab5-Github-Actions/GCP/README.md

 Replace the YOUR_BUCKET_NAME in `gcp.yaml`, then copy the result to `.github/workflows/gcp.yaml`

 ### If successful
-You will see under the actios tab a workflow run.
+You will see under the actions tab a workflow run.
 Your storage based website will show your index.html edits.